-Post revisions is a great feature which shows the automatically saved or manually saved post revisions.
+Post revisions is a great feature that shows the automatically saved or manually saved post revisions.
 You could revert any changes made in anytime if the post revisions are available.
-This is a great feature for many of the WordPress users.
+This is a great feature for many WordPress users.
 But, someone may find that, as a bad thing.
-If you have a limited amount of database storage or you no longer need the autosave feature, this article on ‘how to disable post revisions in WordPress to reduce database size’ might help you.
+If you have a limited amount of database storage, or you no longer need the autosave feature, this article on ‘how to disable post revisions in WordPress to reduce database size’ might help you.

 How to Disable Post Revisions in WordPress to Reduce Database Size

 To disable post revisions in WordPress to reduce database size, follow the steps given below.

 - Login to your web disk (Hosting account).

 - Open wp-config.php located in the WordPress root directory.

 - Add the following code to the file and save the changes.